monolifed/theme16/README.md

 -- values greater than 1 increase the saturation (at 2 it becomes 1)
 --config.theme_saturation = 0.95 -- overall saturation
 --config.theme_lightness  = 0.90 -- overall lightness
+-- If the following list is set it will on use it --config.theme_list = {"edge dark", "edge light"}
--- If the following is true it will use scheme_list.lua.
-Otherwise a table will be generated --config.theme_usefile  = true
+-- Otherwise, if the following is true it will use scheme_list.lua.
+--config.theme_usefile  = true
--- If a table is generated and the following is true, it will be saved as scheme_list.lua --config.theme_savefile = true config.theme_name = "edge-dark" -- name of the theme
+-- Otherwise, a list is generated
+-- And, if the following is true, it will be saved as scheme_list.lua --config.theme_savefile = true config.theme_name = "edge-dark" -- name of the theme